-Paper documents will be shredded or pulped, and electronic memories scrubbed clean or destroyed, once the data should no longer be retained in accordance with the school's retention schedule (see Appendix 1).
+Paper documents will be shredded or pulped, and electronic memories scrubbed clean or destroyed, once the data should no longer be retained in accordance with the school's retention schedule.

-24. DBS data
+17. DBS data

 All data provided by the DBS will be handled in line with data protection legislation; this includes electronic communication.